 How is prostate cancer diagnosed and treated?

 If your blood test detects high PSA levels, your primary care provider may refer you to a urologist for further evaluation, where additional imaging and/or a biopsy of the prostate may be performed.
 During a biopsy, a thin needle is inserted into the prostate to collect sample tissue.
 The tissue sample is then sent to a lab where it is analyzed under a microscope to determine whether the cells are cancerous.
 Your provider may also conduct an ultrasound or MRI to guide the biopsy.
-If cancer cells are detected in your biopsy, you will be assigned a Gleason score.
-Ranging from 2 to 10, this score indicates how aggressive the cancer is and how likely it is to spread.
+If cancer cells are detected in your biopsy, you may be assigned a Gleason score.
+Ranging from 6 to 10, this score indicates how aggressive the cancer is and how likely it is to spread.
 The lower the score is, the less likely the cancer is to spread.

 If a prostate cancer diagnosis has been made, other tests will be ordered to determine if the cancer cells have spread to other parts of the body and what stage it is.
 Treatment will largely depend on your age, health history, and the stage of the cancer.
 If your cancer is slow growing and non-aggressive, your provider may recommend active surveillance, which means closely monitoring the cancer through routine PSA tests and biopsies.
 More aggressive cancers may require surgery, radiation, cryotherapy, hormone therapy, or chemotherapy.

 While the thought of prostate cancer may be scary or overwhelming, most prostate cancers are slow-growing.
 In fact, more than 3.1 million people in the U.S. who have been diagnosed with prostate cancer at some point are still living today.
-Some individuals do not even need to have their cancer treated and would benefit in it being monitored.
+Some individuals do not even need to have their cancer treated and would benefit from it being monitored.
 It’s also important to remember that you are not alone.
 Your primary care provider is there to guide you through your screening options, answer any questions you may have, and support you through any necessary treatment or follow-up care.
 At One Medical, we will work with you to develop a screening timeline and care plan based on your unique health needs and goals.
 Schedule a Live Well visit today if you think you are at risk for prostate cancer or have any other questions about screening.

 The One Medical blog is published by One Medical, a national, modern primary care practice pairing 24/7 virtual care services with inviting and convenient in-person care at over 100 locations across the U.S. One Medical is on a mission to transform health care for all through a human-centered, technology-powered approach to caring for people at every stage of life.